Power and Empire: Plot summary

 In the East China Sea, a Defense Intelligence Agency research vessel monitoring Chinese submarine traffic in the area suffers an engine malfunction and is being steered toward Chinese waters by the approaching tropical storm.
-President Ryan personally calls President Zhao regarding the situation; the Chinese leader holds off on intercepting the ship as long as it does not reach Chinese waters.
-After its crew was rescued by a nearby Taiwanese patrol vessel, the surveillance ship is scuttled, overriding an attempt by a Chinese destroyer in the vicinity to seize it despite President Zhao's assurances.
+President Ryan personally calls Zhao regarding the situation; the Chinese leader holds off on intercepting the ship as long as it does not reach Chinese waters.
+After its crew is rescued by a nearby Taiwanese patrol vessel, the surveillance ship is scuttled, overriding an attempt by a Chinese destroyer in the vicinity to seize it despite Zhao's assurances.
 As a result, President Ryan becomes distrustful of the Chinese leader.

 Meanwhile, The Campus eventually find Chen and his colleagues in Tokyo, where they see Yukiko yet again tracking them.
 They engage in a gunfight, killing Chen and most of his henchmen.
-Intelligence from Chen's laptop, captured by The Campus, indicate Chen's connection to Foreign Minister Li.
-Ryan and Yukiko then advance to the venue of the G20 summit as President Zhao arrives for the summit with President Ryan.
-Jack Junior recognizes the Chinese leader's bodyguards as the same men on Foreign Minister Li's protection detail in Argentina (they were last-minute additions to Zhao's agents who were suspiciously killed back in Beijing).
-He scrambles to contact his father in the middle of the summit meeting of the impending assassination plot.
-President Ryan relays his son's message to the Chinese leader as well as their respective principal bodyguards; Zhao's bodyguard kills the would-be assassin standing watch outside the meeting room, and the respective leaders are then whisked off to safety.
+Intelligence from Chen's laptop, captured by The Campus, indicate Chen's connection to Li.
+Jack and Yukiko then go to the venue of the G20 summit as Zhao arrives for the summit with President Ryan.
+Jack recognizes the Chinese leader's bodyguards as the same men on Li's protection detail in Argentina (they were last-minute replacements for Zhao's agents who were suspiciously killed back in Beijing).
+He contacts his father in the middle of the summit meeting to notify him of the impending assassination plot.
+President Ryan relays his son's message to the Chinese leader as well as their respective principal bodyguards; Zhao's bodyguard kills the would-be assassin standing watch outside the meeting room, and the respective leaders are taken to safety.

-Foreign Minister Li as well as his co-conspirators are later arrested for treason.
-Meanwhile, Clark was released from police custody, much to Callahan's chagrin.
+Li as well as his co-conspirators are later arrested for treason.
+Meanwhile, Clark is released from police custody, much to Callahan's chagrin.